Down River (1931 film)

 Down River is a 1931 British crime film directed by Peter Godfrey and starring Charles Laughton, Jane Baxter and Harold Huth.
-Based on a novel by "Seamark" (Austin J. Small), it was made at Lime Grove Studios with sets designed by Andrew Mazzei.
-Produced as a second feature, it is classified as a quota quickie.
+It was written by Ralph Gilbert Bettison based on the 1929 novel of the same title by "Seamark" (Austin J. Small), and was made as a quota quickie at Lime Grove Studios with sets designed by Andrew Mazzei.

 Plot

 A man smuggling drugs up the River Thames is caught when a newspaper reporter pursues him.